yyd106/crust-wiki-1/docs/build-integration-nft-data.md

 #### 3.2.1 Install dependencies

-The NFT trading platform installs dependencies pertaining to Crust.
+The NFT exchange installs dependencies pertaining to Crust.
 - [@crustio/type-definitions](https://github.com/crustio/crust.js) customized types of data pertaining to Crust Network
 - [@polkadot/api](https://github.com/polkadot-js/api)  promise-style interface provided by the polkadot api library for performing related actions on Crust chain

 #### 3.2.2 Initialize API instance

-The NFT trading platform initializes the `api`  instance on the server side so that it can interact with Crust Network.
+The NFT exchange initializes the `api`  instance on the server side so that it can interact with Crust Network.

 ```typescript
 import { ApiPromise, WsProvider } from '@polkadot/api';